grafana/helm-charts/charts/tempo-distributed/README.md

 A major chart version change indicates that there is an incompatible breaking change needing manual actions.

 ### From Chart version < 0.18.0
-Trace ingestion through OTLP grpc and http protocols must now be enabled with the `enabled` key:
+Trace ingestion must now be enabled with the `enabled` key:
 ```yaml
 traces:
   otlp: